Matthew-P133/TravellingTurfer/README.md

 The easiest way to deploy the application locally is with Docker and Docker Compose.
 These instructions are written and tested for Linux (but should also work in Windows with Docker-desktop and Windows Subsystem for Linux).

-To install these in linux run:
+To install these in Linux run:

 ```
 apt install docker